 Sault Ste.
-Marie District Curriculum Used in Our In-Home Tutoring Programs
+Marie District and Curriculum

 The curriculum at Sault Ste.
 Marie Area Public Schools is based on the educational standards set by the Michigan Department of Education.
 The Michigan Merit Curriculum (MMC) provides comprehensive and scaffolded learning standards for all core and elective subjects.
 In addition to the MMC, schools are able to use various personalized learning options to broaden the offerings for students.
 These programs include Advanced Placement and Dual Credit Programs which accelerate to a college level.
 Schools also offer students the chance to participate in the United States Senate Youth Program and the Youth in Government Program.

 We currently cover the following Sault Ste.
 Marie-area school district: Sault Ste.
 Marie Area Public Schools.

 Educating Our Parents: Understanding the Sault Ste.
 Marie District Curriculum

 The Algebra curriculum at Sault Ste.
 Marie Area Public Schools build on mathematics skills which students have learned prior to this class.
 This class uses symbols to represent numbers and expressions and to model situations.
 The topics learned include sets of numbers, properties of numbers, linear, exponential and quadratic function, and factoring.
 Algebra II topics include attributes of functions and their inverse, as well as logarithmic functions.
 The students become problem solvers who will be able to face life with confidence.